MetaMask/metamask-docs/wallet/how-to/use-sdk/3rd-party-libraries/wagmi.md

 ## Benefits of using the Infura API with Wagmi

+Read-only requests are blockchain requests that do not require user wallet interaction.
-Mobile dapps might lose their continuous connection with MetaMask, causing read-only requests to fail.
+Mobile dapps can lose their continuous connection with MetaMask, causing read-only requests to fail.

 These are some errors that might occur in mobile environments: